 Since 2006, the Reggie White Foundation has sent CPAP machines to more than 300 people in need across America:

-We wish you all a happy and healthy new year!
+We wish you all health and happiness!

 This blog post contains general information about medical conditions and treatments.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 The information is not advice, and should not be treated as such.
 You must not rely on the information on this website as an alternative to medical advice from your doctor or other professional healthcare provider.